WinXP655/quickchat/README.md

 2. Save Chat

 ## Protocol
-It uses a very simple yet working custom protocol QuickChat/QuickChat Onfuscated (QC/QCS):
+It uses a very simple yet working custom protocol.
+The base protocol is QuickChat Plaintext (QC).\
+QCS (QuickChat Obfuscated) is not a separate protocol - it is a XOR overlay that masks the data.
 1. Who starts first: Client.
 Host never sends anything until it will be QC handshake.
 2. Client sends handshake in following format: QC:PCNAME\0.
    Replace PCNAME with your computer name or what you want remote side to see.\